pedrosfaria2/economic_events/README.md

 - `email_sender.py`: Contains functions to send emails with economic events data.
 - `requirements.txt`: Lists all the required Python packages.
 - `README.md`: Provides an overview of the project and instructions for setup and usage.
-- `tests/`: Directory containing unit tests for the application.
+- `tests/`: Directory containing unit, integration, and performance tests for the application.

 ## Overview